 NOTE: Because of the delegate schedule during conference, it is not recommended for contestants to serve as delegates.
-A national officer candidate may serve as a delegate and vote, but may not be seated in the House of Delegates meeting during campaign speeches and problematic questions.
+A national officer candidate may serve as a delegate and vote, but he or she may not be seated in the House of Delegates meeting during campaign speeches and problematic questions.

 The ultimate delegate training experience

 Delegate training just got ramped up a notch with TAG Tuesday!
-TAG Tuesday will lead on a quest that will allow them to Train, Act and Grow from their leadership experiences so that their ability to engage more, give more and ultimately be a better delegate for their state is key.
-Preregistration is required and three tracks are available: high school state officer, high school chapter member and college/postsecondary state officer or member.
+TAG Tuesday will lead delegates on a quest that will allow them to Train, Act and Grow from their leadership experiences.
+Their ability to engage more, give more and ultimately be a better delegate for their state is key.
+Preregistration is required, and three tracks are available: high-school state officer, high-school chapter member and college/postsecondary state officer or member.

 College/postsecondary delegates will have an opportunity to focus on individual skills that will kickstart their careers: successful networking, creating a marketable you, and balancing personal and professional success.
 The college/postsecondary training will conclude with live interviews with business leaders who will offer individual feedback on résumés and interviewing techniques.